Insurable Earnings - Logging

 • not considered an independent operator with a WSIB independent operator identification number for the contract in question, and

-• not considered a worker by the principal to whom he or she has contracted,
+• not considered a worker by the principal to whom the contractor been has contracted,

-Contractors ruled independent operators can apply for optional insurance from the WSIB.
-See 12-03-02, Optional Insurance.
+Contractors ruled independent operators can apply for optional insurance from the WSIB, refer to 12-03-02, Optional Insurance.

 Principal responsible to report earnings